 Prometheus, OpenTracing/Jaeger (Observability)

-This was the talk I gave in the Observability track at ApacheCon, focussing on complementary technologies (although not Apache tech this time).
+This was the talk I gave in the Observability track at ApacheCon, focusing on complementary technologies (although not Apache tech this time).
 As distributed applications grow more complex, dynamic, and massively scalable, “observability” becomes more critical.
-In this presentation I explored two complementary Open Source technologies: Prometheus for monitoring application metrics; and OpenTracing and Jaeger for distributed tracing.
-I concluded by exploring the benefits of monitoring and tracing technologies for understanding, debugging and tuning complex dynamic distributed systems built on Kafka, Cassandra and Kubernetes, see the full talk here.
+In this presentation I explored two complementary open source technologies: Prometheus for monitoring application metrics, and OpenTracing and Jaeger for distributed tracing.
+I concluded by exploring the benefits of monitoring and tracing technologies for understanding, debugging, and tuning complex dynamic distributed systems built on Kafka, Cassandra, and Kubernetes, see the full talk here.

 5. Competing Technologies (Pulsar)

 Messaging systems have been around for a long time, and different approaches have different features and tradeoffs.
 I was talking with an interesting gentleman at the ApacheCon speakers reception (on the 1st night of the conference), covering a variety of interesting topics including robotics, the ethics of computer science, and Japanese Pachinko gaming machines (an appropriate topic given the pervasiveness of gambling in Las Vegas).
 He mentioned that as a teenager he worked on satellite data processing, which, because of dual military and civilian use had to cope with significantly reduced throughput and latencies when the military wanted more capacity.
 As a result, a message was often sent multiple times, requiring eventual deduplication.
-In general, exactly once semantics is a hard problem to solve.
-We were in the middle of discussing how this could be done with Kafka when a few other people suddenly recognised James Gosling (whoops, I hadn’t recognised him, lucky I hadn’t said anything silly about Java), and joined the conversation.
+In general, exactly-once semantics is a hard problem to solve.
+We were in the middle of discussing how this could be done with Kafka when a few other people suddenly recognized James Gosling (whoops, I hadn’t recognized him, lucky I hadn’t said anything silly about Java), and joined the conversation.
 Given that his secret was out, the conversation then naturally turned to Java.
-It was interesting to discover which languages that pre-dated Java we both knew (e.g. BCPL, which was similar to Java in that it was easily portable – it had an intermediate language like Java – but only a single data type), and hear that the intent behind the JVM wasn’t (as I had always assumed) primarily portability, but rather optimisation for different target devices (or more technically, it had good architecture neutrality).
+It was interesting to discover which languages that pre-dated Java we both knew (e.g. BCPL, which was similar to Java in that it was easily portable—it had an intermediate language like Java—but only a single data type), and hear that the intent behind the JVM wasn’t (as I had always assumed) primarily portability, but rather optimization for different target devices (or more technically, it had good architecture neutrality).
 Of course, platform portability was one of the enduring benefits of Java.